Plastic has the potential to both positively and negatively impact society.

-20. Plastic Can Attract Other Chemicals & Toxins, Build Up, & Transport Them Around
+20. Plastic Can Attract Organic Pollutants & Toxins, & Transport Them Around The Environment

-The effect of this is that one piece of plastic can continually pick up more pollutants and toxins already in different parts of the environment and carry them or transport them around.
-This is especially illustrated in the case of plastic that might start in an uncontained or open landfill site, that leaks into a river, gets carried from inland to the coast, and ends up in the ocean.
+As one example, plastic that might start in an uncontained or open landfill site, leak into a river, get carried from inland to the coast, and end up in the ocean.

 21. Plastic May Be Responsible For More Greenhouse Gases Than First Thought

 New studies are coming out on the impact plastic is having on greenhouse gas emissions.

 Whilst contributions are estimated to be small right now, they may grow as our plastic use increases.

 [Plastic, as it is exposed to light] releases methane and ethylene — two of the most problematic greenhouse gases